JayesonLS/ISA-Cards/README.md

 CF-Super-Lite
 =============

 Status: Untested.
+BIOS image not yet created.

 A fully-contained compact flash card with XT-IDE BIOS.
 It features a much simplified design using only 3 ICs.
 It makes use of a commonly availalbe, inexpensive compact flash adapter with integrated mounting bracket.

+[1][2]

 CF-Clock-Combo
 ==============

 Status: Untested.
+BIOS image not yet created.

 Identical to CF-Super-Lite, with the addition of an integrated DS1216-E compatible SmartWatch.
 See https://github.com/JayesonLS/SmartWatchRedux for more information about the Dallas SmartWatch.

+To make this board, a GAL22V10/ATF22V10 must be pre-programmed with the provided JED file.
+A flash ROM must be pre-programmed with the provided BIOS image (not yet created).

+[1][2]

 Tandy1000Essentials
 ===================

 Status: Untested.
+BIOS image not yet created.

 Only for original Tandy 1000/1000A/1000HD models (25-1000, 25-1000A,
 25-1001).
 No other memory upgrade can be installed at the same time